reedtaylor/plucky/INSTALLATION.md

     Then, secure the DAYBREAK housing at the top-right of the back panel, using the (fully removed) screw.

     Finally, secure all remaining screws.
 Ensure these screws are engaging with the metal chassis and not just "pushing out" the plastic panel as you tighten them.
 Also, be careful not to over-tighten these screws as this could crack the plastic.
-Also, t

    <img src="https://user-images.githubusercontent.com/8826853/74627996-7280c100-5122-11ea-8a62-e032479a1727.png" width=200>

 11. Finish up!

     Reinstall the reservoir lifter tube knob.
 Note, you may need to lift this tube from below, as the assembly drops a bit lower with the knob removed.